koradanaveen/terraform-zero-to-hero/Day-1/01-fundamentals.md

 1. **Multi-Cloud Support**: Terraform is known for its multi-cloud support.
 It allows you to define infrastructure in a cloud-agnostic way, meaning you can use the same configuration code to provision resources on various cloud providers (AWS, Azure, Google Cloud, etc.) and even on-premises infrastructure.
 This flexibility can be beneficial if your organization uses multiple cloud providers or plans to migrate between them.

 2. **Large Ecosystem**: Terraform has a vast ecosystem of providers and modules contributed by both HashiCorp (the company behind Terraform) and the community.
-This means you can find pre-built modules and configurations for a wide range of services and infrastructure components, saving you time and effort in writing custom configurations.
+This means you can find pre-built modules and configurations for a wide range of services and infrastructure components, saving you time and effort in writing custom configurations.(terraform registry)

 3. **Declarative Syntax**: Terraform uses a declarative syntax, allowing you to specify the desired end-state of your infrastructure.
 This makes it easier to understand and maintain your code compared to imperative scripting languages.